 This may seem like a no-brainer, but you would be surprised at how many gamers try to shortcut their way to success.
 They think that they can just put in a few hours here and there and still become great at the game.
 Unfortunately, this is not the case.

 In order to truly become better at gaming, you need to dedicate a significant amount of time to it.
 This means setting aside several hours each day to play the game and practice your skills.
-Only by doing this will you be able to see significant improvement in your gaming ability.
+It also means doing sidequests and spending time leveling up.
+In Elden Ring, for instance, you can hone your skills and spend time familiarizing yourself with the world by checking out all the Ghost Glovewort Locations and grave gloveworts as well.
+Only by doing such tasks will you be able to see significant improvement in your gaming ability.

 So if you want to take your gaming skills to the next level, make sure that you are putting in the time needed to improve.
 It may not be easy, but it will definitely be worth it in the end!